GitMirroring/gnuboot/site/faq.md

 What *can* I use, then? {#whatcaniuse}
 -------------------------

-Libreboot has support for AMD hardware of Family 15h (Bulldozer or Piledriver, ~2012 gen) and some older Intel platforms like Napa, Montevina, Eagle Lake, Lakeport (2004-2006).
+GNU Boot has support for AMD hardware of Family 15h (Bulldozer or Piledriver, ~2012 gen) and some older Intel platforms like Napa, Montevina, Eagle Lake, Lakeport (2004-2006).
 We also have support for some ARM chipsets (rk3288).
 On the Intel side, we're also interested in some of the chipsets that use Atom CPUs (rebranded from older chipsets, mostly using ich7-based southbridges).

-Will libreboot work on a ThinkPad T400 or T500 with an ATI GPU?
+Will GNU Boot work on a ThinkPad T400 or T500 with an ATI GPU?
 ---------------------------------------------------------------------------------------------------

 Short answer: yes.
-These laptops also have an Intel GPU inside, which libreboot uses.
-The ATI GPU is ignored by libreboot.
+These laptops also have an Intel GPU inside, which GNU Boot uses.
+The ATI GPU is ignored.

 These laptops use what is called *switchable graphics*, where it will have both an Intel and ATI GPU.
 Coreboot will allow you to set (using